Top Diabetes Drugs Anticipated To Get Lower Medicare Pricing

 How were these drugs chosen for negotiation?

-The 10 medicines chosen were used by more than 8 million people covered by Medicare Part D in the past year, according to CMS, which amounted to $50.5 billion in total prescription drug costs.
+The medicines chosen were used by more than 8 million people covered by Medicare Part D in 2024, according to CMS, which amounted to $50.5 billion in total prescription drug costs.

 Will other drug prices be negotiated?

-Yes — Medicare will negotiate 15 more Part D drugs in 2025 to take effect in 2027 and 15 drugs under Part D to go into effect in 2028.
-An additional 20 drugs will see lower prices in 2029.
+Medicare is expected to negotiate 15 more drugs under Part D to go into effect in 2028.
+An additional 20 drugs are anticipated to see lower prices in 2029.

 How large of an impact will negotiated prices have?

 In 2022, Medicare beneficiaries paid $3.4 billion in total out-of-pocket costs for the 10 drugs that will see negotiated lower prices in 2026.
-Negotiated prices will range from 25-60 percent off a drug’s list price.
+Negotiated prices will range from 25-60% off a drug’s list price.
 Discounts may vary based on how long a medication has been on the market.

 What does this announcement mean for people with diabetes?

-More affordable drugs for people with diabetes on Medicare is likely to lead to more consistent use of the drugs and better glycemic control.
+More affordable drugs for people with diabetes on Medicare will likely lead to more consistent use of their medication and better blood sugar management.

 "Making diabetes care more affordable is a top priority for the American Diabetes Association.
-We commend CMS for taking action to bring down costs of life-saving drugs, including those for Medicare beneficiaries living with prediabetes and diabetes,” said Lisa Murdock, chief advocacy officer at the American Diabetes Association (ADA).
+We commend CMS for taking action to bring down costs of life-saving drugs, including those for Medicare beneficiaries living with prediabetes and diabetes,” said Lisa Murdock, chief advocacy officer at the American Diabetes Association.

 How might price negotiations affect diabetes research and innovation?

 One unintended effect of these price reductions is that they may potentially slow down pharmaceutical research.
 When lower prices go into effect, drug companies will likely make less money on these drugs.
-If drug companies bring in less money overall, they may need to make budget cuts to certain parts of their business, such as clinical trials.
+If drug companies bring in less money overall, they may need to make budget cuts to certain parts of their business, such as investing in research and clinical trials.

-Since research is a key part of improving diabetes care, it is important to continue to advocate for investment into clinical trials.
+Since research is a key part of improving diabetes care, it is important to continue to advocate for investment in clinical trials.

 “Equally as important is the ongoing support of innovative research and development to find a cure for diabetes.
 We look forward to continuing to work with CMS and others to have a positive impact in the diabetes community we serve,” Murdock said.

-Learn more about access to diabetes medications and insulin:
+Learn more about access to diabetes medications and insulin here: